carpentries/lesson-development-training/episodes/07-infrastructure.md

 1. replace the title
 2. set the `teaching` and `exercises` fields to zero for now
-3. replace the contents of the `questions` div with "TODO"
+3. replace the contents of the `questions` and `objectives` divs with "TODO"
-4. replace the contents of the `objectives` div with a list of the objectives you defined earlier for this episode.

 ```markdown
 ---